 Current Projects

-Edited by Matthew Reason, Lynne Conner, Katya Johanson and Ben Walmsley.
+I’m Me is an AHRC funded project lead by Professor Matthew Reason that will work with learning disabled and autistic artists as peer and creative researchers to explore questions of … Continue reading Edited by Matthew Reason, Lynne Conner, Katya Johanson and Ben Walmsley.
 Forthcoming 2021.
 Without an audience there is arguably no performance.
-Yet for a long time the serious and systematic … Continue reading Suitcase Stories is a Natural Environment Research Council (NERC) funded public engagement project that used storytelling to explore climate adaptation with young people.
-When we talk about climate change and … Continue reading
+Yet for a long time the serious and systematic … Continue reading

 Routledge Companion to Audiences and the Performing Arts